dnywh/where-iss/README.md

 This was a long journey for me so I've split the repo up into steps for anyone in a similar situation.

+- Copy your own Waveshare driver .py file into the lib/waveshare*epd directory.
+I've used the 7.5" version, hence \_epd7in5_V2.py*.

 ---

 ## Files in more detail